Wondering how you should care for your pearls?

 Can Pearls go in an Ultrasonic Jewelry Cleaner?

 There are many different ways to clean gemstones.
-Some involve jewelry solution cleaners, steam cleaners, ultrasonic cleaners, or good old fashion soap and water-which is usually the best recommended.
+Some involve jewelry solution cleaners, jewelry steam cleaners, ultrasonic cleaners, or good old fashion soap and water-which is usually the best recommended.
 You shouldn't clean pearls in any sort of cleaning machine, especially an ultrasonic cleaner.

 An ultrasonic jewelry cleaner is an electronic cleaner that involves a mixture of water and jewelry solution cleaner.
 When turned on, ultrasonic waves are sent through the machine, shaking loose any dirt off your jewelry.